The IRC in Zimbabwe

 How We Help

 The IRC began its work in Zimbabwe in 2008 in response to the cholera outbreak that claimed more than 4,000 lives.
-The IRC now serves hundreds of thousands of people in Zimbabwe, continuing to improve access to high-quality health care and educating people about the importance of good hygiene and sanitation to keep cholera and other disease under control.
-Students have embraced the importance of healthy living and have started school hygiene clubs to educate others and help bring in clean water and better facilities.
+The IRC now serves hundreds of thousands of people in Zimbabwe, continuing to improve access to high-quality health care and educating people about the importance of good hygiene and sanitation to keep cholera and other diseases under control.
 The IRC has also expanded its work to spur economic recovery and development for Zimbabwe’s future growth.
 To make sure these improvements continue, the IRC works closely with the government, local community organizations and local authorities, creating institutions to maintain Zimbabwe’s improved health and development.